 The B-2 (visitor for pleasure) visa is as flexible as a world-class gymnast.
 The State Department has announced that a B-2 visa may be used by parents to accompany a minor with an F-1 (student) visa to the U.S.

-As background, the F-2 visa is available for the spouse and unmarried children (under age 21) to accompany an F-1 student to the U.S. Children in F-2 status are able to attend public school in the United States.
+As background, its well known that an F-1 student’s spouse and children (under age 21) can get F-2 visas to accompany the student in the U.S. Children in F-2 status are able to attend public school in the United States.
 Spouses in F-2 status may not work.
 Procedurally speaking, F-2 visa applicants will need to obtain a Form I-20 (Certificate of Eligibility for Nonimmigrant F-1 Student Status) from the F-1 student’s school but will not need to pay the SEVIS fee.

 But what about other family members of the F-1 student besides the spouse and unmarried children?
-For example, F-2 visas are unavailable to parents, in-laws, or adult sons and daughters of an F-1 student.
+F-2 visas are unavailable to parents, in-laws, or adult sons and daughters of an F-1 student.

 The State Department says that the B-2 classification is appropriate for noncitizens who are members of the household of another person with F-1 or other long-term nonimmigrant status.
 Other examples include cohabitating partners or elderly parents of temporary workers, students, or diplomats posted to the U.S.